Fireball & Merlin Rocket Open Meetings at Hayling Island

 Fourth were Pete and Tom Kyne, fifth Dave Wade and Richard Pepperdine, and in sixth Kevin Hope and Russell Thorne.

-Roz and Ben MCGane
+Roz and Ben McGrane

 In the Merlin Rockets, Ben and Roz McGrane (-2,1,1) took control after Simon and Ally Potts (1,2,-16) won the opening race, but then had to settle for second overall.